denten-books/plain-text/5-chapter.md

 What does it mean to "have read" a book in this light?
 Surely, when someone says "I too have read this book" they mean something more than the mechanical action of turning pages and moving one's eyes from left to right in a sequential manner.
-The blunt act of purchasing the book is also somewhat besides the point.
-Benjamin implies a deeper connection.
-To have read is to internalize, to understand, and to form a mental image or opinion.
+The blunt act of purchasing the book must also be somewhat besides the point.
+In speaking of his library, Benjamin implies a deeper connection, which involves loving and knowing.
+To have read is to internalize, to understand, and to form a mental image or an emotional attachment.
 But what exactly is internalized?
 It cannot be the whole text, verbatim.
 By reading we mean something other than rote memorization.
 In his *Blue and Brown Books*, written somewhere between the *Tractatus* and *Philosophical Investigations*,